rstudio/r-system-requirements/README.md

 for the package into the Docker container.
 3. The package is installed.

-If the package install is successful, there is a high chance the existing rules are sufficient.
-If the install fails, there is an indication that a rule is missing.
+If the package installation is successful, there is a high chance the existing rules are sufficient.
+If the installation fails, there is an indication that a rule is missing.
 This process is repeated for all CRAN packages across 6 Linux
 distributions: Ubuntu 16/18, CentOS 7/8, openSUSE 42/15.